per1234/EtherEventQueue/README.md

 - Repeat with other connected devices.
 The serial monitor will show details of the test communications.

 #### Usage
-`EtherEventQueue.begin([deviceID][, nodeCount][, queueSizeMax, sendEventLengthMax, sendPayloadLengthMax, receiveEventLengthMax, receivePayloadEventMax])` - Initialize EtherEventQueue.
+`EtherEventQueue.begin([deviceID, nodeCount][, queueSizeMax, sendEventLengthMax, sendPayloadLengthMax, receiveEventLengthMax, receivePayloadEventMax])` - Initialize EtherEventQueue.
 - Parameter(optional): deviceID - The node number of the device.
 The default value is 0.
   - Type: byte
 - Parameter(optional): nodeCount - The maximum number of nodes(including the device's node).
 The minimum value is 1 as one node is required for the device.
 The default value is 1.